cloudfoundry-attic/hm9000/README.md

 The MCAT is comprised of two major integration test suites:

-### WIP:The `MD` Test Suite
+### The `MD` Test Suite

-The `MD` test suite excercises the `HM9000` components through a series of integration-level tests.
+The `MD` test suite excercises the HM 9000 components through a series of integration-level tests.
 The individual components are designed to be simple and have comprehensive unit test coverage.
 However, it's crucial that we have comprehensive test coverage for the *interactions* between these components.
 That's what the `MD` suite is for.

 ### The `PHD` Benchmark Suite